MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Invoke-Command.md

 ### -UseSSL

 Indicates that this cmdlet uses the Secure Sockets Layer (SSL) protocol to establish a connection to the remote computer.
-By default, SSL is not used.
+By default, SSL isn't used.

 WS-Management encrypts all PowerShell content transmitted over the network.
 The **UseSSL** parameter is an additional protection that sends the data across an HTTPS, instead of HTTP.

-If you use this parameter, but SSL is not available on the port that is used for the command, the command fails.
+If you use this parameter, but SSL isn't available on the port that's used for the command, the command fails.

 ```yaml